dbanetto/uni/project-01/report.md

 One variation tried on the specified algorithm was changing the behaviour to split at an intersection of all alive routes to randomly pick one path to go down in this case.
-The results of the (below, figures 3 and 4 for the 8 core dataset) show a large amount of variation
+The results of the (below, figures 3 and 4 for the 8 core dataset) show a large amount of variation between the number of threads.
+This greatly increased the time to complete the maze as it reduced the number of total crawlers in the maze at one time and sped up the process to have little different between each magnitude of friends.

-There is a large amount of variance between each number of threads but still show the general trend, the variance is very likely a side-affect of the design decision of backing off from moving or merging Crawlers as it they fail to complete their operation they add another to the queue so the total number of items processed increases with the number of threads with the exception of thread counts under the processor's CPU count.
+There is however a large amount of noticeable variance between each number of threads but still show the general trend, the variance is very likely a side-affect of the design decision of backing off from moving or merging Crawlers as it they fail to complete their operation they add another to the queue so the total number of items processed increases with the number of threads with the exception of thread counts under the processor's CPU count.
+This behaviour is also apart of having split at all intersections but is less noticeable as the affect of having greatly more Crawlers in the maze cause more of a slow down.

+Further improvements that could be made to the algorithm could be to reduce the number of cases where the crawler will back-off from an action or allow it to make another decision in that step to reduce the number of repeated steps computed.

+Lighthouse was not tested as my program used many Java 8 features what were very troublesome to port back to Java 7 (which lighthouse runs).

+## Thoughts

+My solution to the problem does not give a well suited solution to painting more than one golden path from the start to the end goal.
+The main hurdle to achieve this is to deicide which paths are good enough to go back and paint gold and how to tell the difference between, which may result in needed some kind of diffing algorithm to decide if a path was different enough.
+Another hurdle would be how to differentiate gold paths in-case painting two gold paths create a loop for a naive walker or coming to an intersection where they diverge and having to choose one.
+However without this a lot of stragglers in the are not likely to find the golden path as they would of most likely gone a wildly different path that only would intercept at the start of the maze to the last few in the maze and having many gold paths would reduce this in larger mazes.

 ## Data

 #### 8-Core

 Always splits at intersections